HeveraletLaidCenx/UPPAIR/README.md

     ```
 however, this process may further cause dependency problems, making the installation process painful.

-so I hope there'll be a tool that can handle this process better, which is why RUPRAI born.
+so I hope there'll be a tool that can handle this process better, which is why UPPAIR born.

+## known issues

+- program design and code organization may need to be optimized

+- only command `tree` and `add` are implemented

+- no test included

 ## how?

+...